Web Design Technology

 - Specialised data - examples of these can be FAQs, pages of links to external sites, news item pages (where news can be prepared prior to publication and only appear between specified start and end dates), events data (automatically removed once the event date has passed), special document handling, image galleries etc.

 - Cross Browser Functionality - Do you hate sites that say Best Viewed with XYZ Browser?
-Unfortunately, there are still a good number of them about and the XYZ browser referred to is usually Internet Explorer (IE).
+Unfortunately, there are still a fair number of them about and the XYZ browser referred to is usually Internet Explorer (IE).
 This, of course, can be a problem if you are attempting to view the site from an Apple Mac or a Linux-based PC.
-One of the things I attempt to do is to test all my web sites using all of the commonly used web browsers, such as IE7, IE8, IE9, Firefox, Opera, Safari, Chrome, and platforms, such as Windows, Apple Mac and Linux (usually Ubuntu) and make adjustments so that they run properly on all of them.
+One of the things I attempt to do is to test all my web sites using all of the commonly used web browsers, such as IE (versions 8 onwards), Firefox, Opera, Chrome, and platforms, such as Windows, Apple Mac and Linux (usually Ubuntu) and make adjustments so that they run properly on all of them.
 In some cases a particular browser (usually IE6) may not be able to run the more complex sites, though, when this happens, I attempt to register a bug with the browser manufacturer concerned, especially if the problem means that the browser is not compliant with Web Standards.
-IE8 promised better standards compliancy but failed to deliver on many - something that Microsoft seemed to be finally rectifying with IE9, and IE10 brings greater compatibility.
+IE8 promised better standards compliancy but failed to deliver on many - something that Microsoft seemed to be finally rectifying with IE11 and Project Spartan/Edge.